 The GO TEAM Board of Directors is a group of non-paid volunteers from a wide range of backgrounds.
 What do we share in common?
 We are all experienced therapy dog handlers and are all committed to supporting GO TEAM members around the country.
-To Email all of the Board please Click Me:
+To contact the Board please Click Me:

 Tim Abenroth – Director